ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     The main drawback of that approach is that inference would suffer compared to the scheme outlined above.
 Matchability polymorphism also fits more cleanly into the existing constraint solver mechanism.
-Alternatively, we could stick to the simple defaulting scheme mentionned in the section about annotation-free arrows.
+Alternatively, we could stick to the simple defaulting scheme mentioned in the section about annotation-free arrows.
 But...

 2. Type inference with the "simple" matchability defaulting scheme is incomplete.
 Take following program ::
       nested :: a b ~ c Id => b Bool nested = False

     initially, the matchabilities of ``a``, ``b`` and ``c`` are all instantiated with unification variables, and there are no further